d0k3/GodMode9/README.md

 ## Drives in GodMode9
 GodMode9 provides access to system data via drives, a listing of what each drive contains and additional info follows below.
 Some of these drives are removable (such as drive `7:`), some will only turn up if they are available (drive `8:` and everything associated with EmuNAND, f.e.).
 Information on the 3DS console file system is also found on [3Dbrew.org](https://3dbrew.org/wiki/Flash_Filesystem).
 * __`0: SDCARD`__: The SD card currently inserted into the SD card slot.
-The `0:/Nintendo 3DS`folder contains software installs and extdata and is specially protected via the write permission system.
+The `0:/Nintendo 3DS` folder contains software installs and extdata and is specially protected via the write permission system.
 The SD card can be unmounted from the root directory via the R+B buttons, otherwise the SD card is always available.
 * __`1: SYSNAND CTRNAND`__: The CTRNAND partition on SysNAND.
 This contains your 3DS console's operating system and system software installs.
 Data in here is protected by the write permissions system.
 * __`2: SYSNAND TWLN`__: The TWLN partition on SysNAND.
 This contains your 3DS console's TWL mode operating system and system software installs.
 Data in here is protected by the write permissions system.
 * __`3: SYSNAND TWLP`__: The TWLP partition on SysNAND.
-This contains photos taken while in TWL mode
+This contains photos taken while in TWL mode.
 * __`A: SYSNAND SD`__: This drive is used for special access to data on your SD card.
 It actually links to a subfolder inside `0:/Nintendo 3DS` and contains software and extdata installed to SD from SysNAND.
 Crypto in this folder is handled only when accessed via the `A:` drive (not from `0:`).
 This is protected by the write permissions system.
 * __`S: SYSNAND VIRTUAL`__: This drive provides access to all partitions of the SysNAND, some of them critical for base system functionality.
 This is protected by the write permissions system, but, when unlocked, modifications can brick the system.
 * __`4: EMUNAND CTRNAND`__: Same as `1:`, but handles the CTRNAND on EmuNAND.
 For multi EmuNAND setups, the currently active EmuNAND partition can be switched via the HOME menu.